saadtazi/SaadTaziGChartBundle/README.md

 But I only implemented 3 Google Chart Image types, because (<strike>they are ugly and</strike>) almost all of them can be built using the Google Chart Tool.
+From the Visualization, I only implemented the marker.

+Ohh, please feel free to fork, add to it and send me pull requests!

-You don't have to use the Twig functions: you can use the php classes (in DataTable and or in Chart).
+Note: You don't have to use the Twig functions: you can use the php classes (in DataTable and or in Chart).
 But you will probably find it a little bit "painful".